 I have onhand enough of the original Jetan and Jetan-Sarang pieces to make

 up one or two more sets of Jetan -- 40 pieces plus some extra Princesses

 -- and one or two more sets of Jetan-Sarang, which is 96 pieces, and includes

 the Jeddak, Jeddara, all the other Princesses and females, the Tha, the

-Tavia, the Pantha, the Thark, Jedwar (Banth), the Teedwar, the Calot, the Assassin,
+Tavia, the Pantha, the Thark, Jedwar (Banth), the Teedwar, the Calot, the

-much use, and without a major rework their days are numbered; some
+with much use, and without a major rework their days are numbered; some

-of them remain easy to use and some are truly a headache, so I'll continue to use
+of them remain easy to use and some are truly a headache, so I'll continue

-original models for Jetan-Sarang; the pieces are on average
+on thirty new original models for Jetan-Sarang; the pieces are on average

 4 inches tall, rather well detailed, and will be much easier to produce,

 ORIGINAL 6" FIGURES